 Mr. Gellert has had a long career with SEACOR, where he started as a financial and market analyst after graduating from college.
 Since June 1992, when Mr. Gellert joined SEACOR Holdings, until July 2005, he held various financial, analytical, chartering and marketing roles within SEACOR Holdings.
 Following the acquisition of offshore assets from Compagnie Nationale de Navigation in 1995, over the next five years, he had a series of international appointments with both marketing and operating responsibilities in Europe, West Africa, and Southeast Asia.
 From 2000 to 2004, Mr. Gellert served as a Vice President in charge of worldwide chartering.
-From May 2004 to February 2015, he was Senior Vice President of SEACOR Holdings Inc.'s Offshore Marine Services segment, a capacity in which he served until his current appointment.
+From May 2004 to February 2015, he was Senior Vice President of SEACOR Holdings Inc. In July 2005, Mr. Gellert was appointed President of SEACOR Holdings Inc.'s Offshore Marine Services segment, a capacity in which he served until his current appointment.
 Mr. Gellert is an officer and director of certain company subsidiaries.
 Mr. Gellert serves as Vice Chairman of the Board at National Ocean Industries Association and as Member of Executive Council at Cohesive Capital Management, L.P.
 Mr. Gellert graduated from Harvard College.